Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 Share On:

-Healthcare marketing operates under constraints no other industry faces: HIPAA compliance, medical advertising regulations, physician referral laws, and patient trust that takes years to build and seconds to destroy.
-These 7 free calculators are built specifically for healthcare marketers who need to prove ROI while navigating those constraints.
+Healthcare marketing operates under constraints no other industry faces: medical advertising regulations, physician referral laws, and patient trust that takes years to build and seconds to destroy.
+These seven free calculators are built specifically for healthcare marketers who need to prove ROI while navigating those constraints.

-We developed these frameworks through our healthcare marketing practice working with hospital systems, multi-location clinics, telemedicine platforms, and pharma brands across India and the GCC region.
+These frameworks were developed through upGrowth’s healthcare marketing practice working with hospital systems, multi-location clinics, telemedicine platforms, and pharma brands across India and the GCC region.

 How Much Does It Cost to Acquire a New Patient?

 The Patient Acquisition Cost Simulator calculates your true cost per new patient across channels, factoring in the unique dynamics of healthcare marketing: longer consideration periods, multiple touchpoints before booking, and the high lifetime value of a retained patient.
-The average patient acquisition cost for a multi-specialty hospital ranges from Rs 2,000-8,000 depending on specialty and location.
+The average patient acquisition cost for a multi-specialty hospital ranges from Rs 2,000 to Rs 8,000 depending on specialty and location.

-The critical insight most hospital marketing teams miss: patient acquisition cost should be measured against patient lifetime value, not first-visit revenue.
-A patient acquired for Rs 5,000 who visits 3 times per year for 5 years at Rs 2,000 per visit represents Rs 30,000 in lifetime revenue.
-That’s a 6x return on acquisition spend.
+The critical insight most hospital marketing teams miss is that patient acquisition cost should be measured against patient lifetime value, not first-visit revenue.
+A patient acquired for Rs 5,000 who visits three times per year for five years at Rs 2,000 per visit represents Rs 30,000 in lifetime revenue.
+That is a 6x return on acquisition spend.

 What ROI Does Hospital Marketing Generate?

-The Hospital Marketing ROI Simulator takes your monthly marketing spend, new patient volume, average revenue per patient, and retention rate to project annualized ROI.
-It accounts for the referral multiplier that makes healthcare unique: satisfied patients refer 2-3 new patients on average, effectively reducing your long-term acquisition cost by 40-60%.
+The Hospital Marketing ROI Simulator takes your monthly marketing spend, new patient volume, average revenue per patient, and retention rate to project annualised ROI.
+It accounts for the referral multiplier that makes healthcare unique: satisfied patients refer two to three new patients on average, effectively reducing your long-term acquisition cost by 40–60%.

 For individual practitioners, the Doctor Practice Growth Simulator models growth trajectories for solo and group practices.
 It factors in consultation capacity, appointment no-show rates, and the revenue ceiling that physical capacity creates.
 A practice running at 85% capacity needs to solve for retention, not acquisition.